ryry6/f1-radar-releases/README.md

 from reddit: https://www.reddit.com/r/F1Game/comments/pm1uhp/f1_radar_addon_feedback_wanted/

-Only works on PC windows atm!
-If you use mac/linux let me know because I can build it for those platforms as well
+Only works on PC windows!

-Works in single player and multiplayer!
+Works in multiplayer and single player!
+No modified files!
+(It uses the udp telemetry data) Compatible with any other udp telemetry programs Different car icons
+Can be moved anywhere that suits your hud setup

 # [Download F1 Radar](https://github.com/ryry6/f1-radar-releases/releases)